A place to Breathe

 Following the service we offer coffee and further community connection in the Great Hall in the Centre for Peace, across the back lane from the church.
 You will be greeted warmly, treated with dignity, and your privacy will be respected.
 Our congregation includes long-term members, spiritual seekers, and skeptics.

-We have a level access door to the Church on the west side (opposite side from Burrard street).
+We have a level access door to the Church Sanctuary on the west side of the building (opposite side from Burrard street).
 You can get there from the lane or up the sidewalk from 15th Avenue.
-Handicapped parking spots are posted in the lot next to the Centre for Peace, and the Centre for Peace is fully accessible with an elevator and wheelchair friendly washrooms on each floor.
-There is also a bus that stop right in front of our Centre for Peace (across the back lane from the church), every 15 minutes on Sunday morning.
+Handicapped parking spots have signs posted in the lot next to the Centre for Peace, and the Centre for Peace is fully accessible with an elevator and wheelchair friendly washrooms on each floor.
+There is also a bus that stop right in front of our Centre for Peace (which is across the back lane from the church), every 15 minutes on Sunday morning.

 If your visual impairment means you can read a large text document, please speak to an usher or greeter.
 We have the worship bulletin printed out in large print each week for this purpose.